4.6" Fossil Needle Fish (Dercetis) - Hakel, Lebanon

 Comes with an acrylic and metal display stand.

 The discovery of amazingly preserved marine fossils near Hjoula, Lebanon dates back many centuries.
-In fact they were first mentioned in writing by Herodotus, over 450 years before the birth of Christ.
-The first scientific work on these localities began in the 1800's and these deposits have been meticulously quarried by several Lebanese families for over a century.
-We purchase our specimens directly from one of these families that have worked the quarries for generations.
+In fact, they were first mentioned in writing by Herodotus, over 450 years before the birth of Christ.
+The first scientific work on these localities began in the 1800s: these deposits have been meticulously quarried by several Lebanese families for over a century.
+We purchase our specimens directly from one of these families.

 SPECIES